wp-plugins/easy-digital-downloads-addon-for-wp-courseware/readme.txt

 Click here to get the [Best WordPress LMS Plugin](http://wpcourseware.com).

 = Where can I get Easy Digital Downloads? =
-Easy Digital Downloads is free, however the membership addon is required to sell courses.
+Easy Digital Downloads is free.
 Click here to get [Easy Digital Downloads](http://easydigitaldownloads.com).

 == Screenshots ==

 1. The Course Access Settings screen will display which products are associated with which courses

-2. This is the actual configuration screen where you can select courses that will be associated with a particular membership level as well as retroactively assign courses to current customers
+2. This is the actual configuration screen where you can select courses that will be associated with a particular product as well as retroactively assign courses to current customers

 == Changelog ==